tychonievich/graphics/md/text/math2.md

 We never multiply surface normals (nor other offsets or directions) by a perspective matrix.

 We also don't adjust normals to handle display aspect ratios, which are handled by scaling $x$ and $y$.
-Additionally, the simple $z$-to-$w$ rule means we ave a 90° field of view in both $x$ and $y$, which is rarely what we want.
+Additionally, the simple $z$-to-$w$ rule means we have a 90° field of view in both $x$ and $y$, which is rarely what we want.
-Because of that, it is common to see a single matrix applied to positions but not normals which has the the form
+Because of that, it is common to see a single matrix applied to positions but not normals which has the form

 $$
 \begin{bmatrix}